Create a Personal Blog Site

 all of them from different computers.
 In case my computer crashes, I will

 not lose them.
-There are three most popular git repository
+There are three most popular git repository hosting platform:

-.
+The most popular one is GitHub.
 But it does not provide free1 private repository,

-are providing this feature.
-While GitHub
+while GitLab and BitBucket are providing this feature.
+While GitHub is the

-while it could run custom build steps,
+similar to GitHub while it could run custom build steps,

 see example Jekyll site using GitLab Pages.